floragunncom/search-guard-docs/_content/_docs_kibana/kibana_installation.md

 In order to upgrade the Search Guard Kibana Plugin:

 * Stop Kibana
+* Create a backup of the Kibana-related indices
 * Delete the Search Guard Kibana plugin from the `plugins` directory
 * Restart Kibana, which will clear all cached files
 * Stop Kibana, and install the new version of the plugin